Top Cat: The Movie: Plot

 Strickland abuses his authority and starts coming up with ridiculous laws to take absurd amounts of money off people for everything they do, intending to spend it on making himself even more 'handsome'.
-Tired of Strickland's tyranny, Trixie quits her job and turns to Officer Dibble, showing him evidence that a robot Top Cat. sent by Strickland. robbed the orphanage, proving Top Cat's innocence.
+Tired of Strickland's tyranny, Trixie quits her job and turns to Officer Dibble, showing him evidence that Strickland used a robot Top Cat to rob the orphanage and frame the real Top Cat for it.
 However, Strickland arrives and reveals his true intentions to Dibble, and that he's not the old chief's son-in-law.
-Dibble escapes to pass this to Top Cat's gang, but Trixie is captured by the police robots.
+Dibble escapes, but Trixie is captured by the police robots.

 After Dibble tells the gang what really happened, they all head for Big Gus to help them break Top Cat out of prison, as he owes Top Cat.
 Big Gus leads them through an underground passage to the dog jail and leaves.
 The gang apologizes for their doubts about Top Cat.
 With their cover blown by the dogs knowing they've got cats with them, the gang and Dibble escape through a sewer hole arriving at Strickland's HQ.

-The gang infiltrates the building in robot guises finding that Strickland has imprisoned everyone in the city and stolen the city's cash.
-While Dibble distracts Strickland, the gang, under the guise of robots, make their way to Strickland's control center, but Top Cat's gang are locked in Strickland's vault having tripped a silent alarm, with Top Cat remaining outside.
+The gang infiltrates the building in robot guises finding that Strickland has imprisoned all of the citizens and stolen the city's cash.
+While Dibble distracts Strickland by getting himself captured, the gang disguises themselves as robots to make their way to Strickland's control center, but they are locked in Strickland's vault after having tripped a silent alarm, with Top Cat remaining outside.
 When Strickland arrives, he orders Top Cat to be annihilated by the robots.
 As a single robot enters, Top Cat realizes the whole security system was manufactured by the Maharajah of Peekajoo.
 Top Cat takes out the Maharajah Talk 5000 which presumably controls all robots to get Strickland.
 In a panic, Strickland self-destructs the robot army except for the single one, revealed to be Fancy-Fancy still in his robot guise.
-Everyone imprisoned and Top Cat's gang are released in the self-destruction process.
-Strickland is rendered helpless and Dibble arrests him and (on Top Cat's suggestion) sentences him to the Dog Jail.
+All of the citizens (including Dribble and Top Cat's gang) are released in the self-destruction process, and Strickland is arrested and sent to Dog Jail as punishment for his crimes.

 Top Cat and Trixie renew their relationship, Officer Dibble is promoted as the new Chief of Police, the gang enjoy themselves, and finally, Griswald asks for a place in Top Cat's gang, which Top Cat accepts, ending the film and the series.